rowanmcvey-cmyk/HashiCorpAssignment/terraform-getting-started.md

   name = "nginx:latest"
 }
 ```
-## Run your Terraform environment or something
+## Provision and destroy resources using Terraform

 Initialize Terraform with the `init` command.
-Terraform will install the Docker provider.
+Terraform will install the Docker provider, as specified in the configuration file you created in the previous step.

 ```shell
 $ terraform init
 ```

-You shoud check for any errors.
-If it ran successfully, provision the resource with the `apply` command.
+You should check for any errors.
+If the `init` command ran successfully, provision the resource with the `apply` command.

 ```shell
 $ terraform apply